Lutgardis: Veneration

 Lutgardis is considered one of the leading mystics of the 13th century.
 A life of Lutgardis, Vita Lutgardis, was composed less than two years after her death by Thomas of Cantimpre, a Dominican friar and a theologian of some ability.
 A Middle Dutch verse translation of this, the Leven van Lutgart, was produced in the second half of the 13th century and is now regarded as one of the canonical works of Dutch literature.
 Lutgardis was venerated at Aywières for centuries, and her relics were exhumed in the 16th century.
-On December 4, 1796, as a result of the French Revolution, her relics were sheltered at Ittre, where they remain.
+On 4 December 1796, as a result of the French Revolution, her relics were sheltered at Ittre, where they remain.
 Works of art depicting the saint include a baroque statue of Lutgardis by Matthias Braun on Charles Bridge in Prague and a painting by Goya.
 The statue on Charles Bridge (socha sv.
 Luitgardy) was sculpted by Braun in 1710 as a commission from Evžen Tyttl, the abbot of the Cistercian monastery in Plasy.

+Pope Francis pays tribute to Lutgardis as one of a number of "holy women" who have "spoken of resting in the heart of the Lord as the source of life and interior peace".

-Lutgardis is the patron saint of the blind and physically disabled.
-In the 19th century, she was also taken as a patron of the Flemish movement because of her inability to speak Walloon.
+She is the patroness saint of the blind and physically disabled.